ivy118/front-end-interview-handbook/contents/javascript-questions.md

 console.log(foo == undefined); // true.
 Wrong, don't use this to check!
 ```

+** notice that null is an object in JS.

 As a personal habit, I never leave my variables undeclared or unassigned.
 I will explicitly assign `null` to them after declaring if I don't intend to use it yet.
 If you use a linter in your workflow, it will usually also be able to check that you are not referencing undeclared variables.

 ###### References